Where Can You Avoid Paying Taxes? 22 Countries with Zero or Very Low Taxation

 - Corporate tax: 10%.

-- Property tax: None, but there is a rental registration fee.
+- Property tax: none, but registration fees apply.

 Singapore